 If you are looking for a remote, low-profile, and super-economical flats destination, Deadman’s Cay Lodge on the out-island of Long Island should be considered.
 Located in the middle of the island, Deadman’s offers great fishing and is one of the best values anywhere in the Bahamas.
 With very little angling pressure in this area, you can experience consistently good fishing on thousands of acres of untouched, uncrowded flats.
-Along with having an extensive network of oceanside flats, the area also has an “inland locked” flats system which provides vast wading areas which are protected on even the windiest days.
+Along with having an extensive network of oceanside flats, the area also has an “inland locked” flats system which provides vast wading areas that are protected on even the windiest days.
 The guides here are hard-working, and the bonefish are plentiful.
 This is not a five-star lodging operation by any stretch of the imagination, as Deadman’s focuses first and foremost on fishing and long days on the water.
 With a very affordable price and great fishing, however, you will understand after a week what this place is all about.

-Accommodations are in the privately owned Smith & Wells Lodge.
+Accommodations are in the privately-owned Smith & Wells Lodge.
 There are four double-occupancy units, each with two bedrooms, private bathrooms, and air conditioning.
 Each unit features a common area with a sofa, satellite television, phone, full-size refrigerator, stove, microwave, and coffee maker.
 Your room will be cleaned daily, linens and towels replaced, and beer and liquor re-stocked.
 All of the units are located within the same building and share a common area with a screened-in porch.
 This area is set up with tables and chairs and provides a place for dinner, drinks, and relaxing to share the day’s fishing stories.
 Wayde Smith, the owner of Smith & Wells, is at the lodge every morning before fishing to make sure that all of your needs are met.
 Wayde not only provides excellent and timely service but will make you feel like family by the time your fishing week is complete.
 The staff provides the type of personal service that will keep you wanting to revisit Deadman’s Cay.

 Food and Beverages